Subscribe & get 10% off all your subscription products! + UNLOCK FREE SHIPPING at $25!

 Just after your period or intercourse, it can be difficult to assess odors, but if you have a strong fishy odor right after intercourse that signals a vaginal infection and you need to get that treated.
 A slight fishy or off odor on the outside of your vulva or around your rectum hours after intercourse or during your period is normal.
 It’s just semen and blood reacting with the bacteria normally found in your GI tract.
 Lume is a silver bullet for external Private Part Odor.

 As we age, our estrogen drops slowing over time and we notice a decline in the cycling of our discharge, too.
 Vaginal pH increases and many women notice a change in odor due to the drop in lactobacillus, a healthy vaginal bacterium that lowers the pH of the vagina.
-The odor is not foul, it just changes and when it finds its way to the outside of your body, due to the higher pH, odor can occur when it comes into contact with bacteria commonly found on the outside of our vulva and perianal area.
+The odor is not foul, it just changes and when it finds its way to the outside of your body, due to the higher pH, the odor can occur when it comes into contact with bacteria commonly found on the outside of our vulva and perianal area.
 This is a normal change.
 The good news is Lume is a remedy for this, too.

 8. What is all this talk about Vaginal pH?